 Sarah saw the importance of the issues in our case, and wanted to help our family have a fairer chance to be heard.
 She has done an extraordinary amount of work without any payment while we try to find legal funding, but she cannot keep working for free.
 She deserves to be paid for what she is doing for us, and to be able to give this the time it needs.
 In addition to helping us with our two complaints, she also prepared an application and appeal for Jordan's Principle funding to help cover our legal expenses, but these were rejected by Indigenous Services Canada.

-We really need help, and we are seeking at least $25,000 in funds to support expenses (legal fees, travel costs, HST and so on) for both processes, and other related costs.
+We really need help, and we are seeking $20,000 in funds to support expenses (legal fees, travel costs, HST and so on) for both processes, and other related costs.
 This won't be enough to cover all of the costs, but it will be a huge help and will allow us to keep going.

 We are doing this for our daughter, to show her that she is sacred and valued, and to restore her trust that we will protect her and stand up for her.
 We are doing it to seek accountability and change, to achieve something meaningful out of this terrible experience.
 And we are doing it because we know our family's experience is part of a larger pattern of racism against Indigenous people in the health care system and racial profiling across our daily lives, and of our children and families being harmed by people in authority.